Last Updated on

 These winter skin care tips will help your skin feel softer and more hydrated even during the colder winter months.
 While many people suffer from dry winter skin, it can be even more of a challenge for those that are aging due to hormone changes.
 If you typically have dry skin in the winter, you’re even more likely to suffer from dry winter skin once you hit perimenopause.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 Winter Skin Care Tips for Aging Skin